Erin Sweigert

 Why are you passionate about the Clinic?

-I am passionate about the clinic because when searching for a job I came across the Clinic and its mission to serve the Plain Community.
-I grew up in Lancaster so I have always been surrounded by the Plain Community.
-This job stood out to me and drew me in because I knew that my work would be helping the Plain community and I could directly see the impact it had.
-When I graduated college, I was unsure of what I wanted to do specifically with my degree.
-However, I was sure that I wanted to work in the research field and help individuals as much as I could.
-After meeting the staff at the Clinic for Special Children I determined that this would be the perfect fit for me!
+I am passionate about the clinic because when searching for a job, I came across the Clinic and its mission to serve the Plain Community.
+I grew up in Lancaster, so I have always been surrounded by the Plain Community.
+This job stood out to me and drew me in because I knew that my work would be helping the Plain community, and I could directly see the impact it had.
+When I graduated from college, I was unsure of what I wanted to do specifically with my degree.
+However, I was sure that I wanted to help individuals as much as I could.
+After meeting the staff at the Clinic for Special Children, I determined that this would be the perfect fit for me!

 Erin’s Credentials